callstack/react-native-material-palette/docs/API.md

 };
 ```

 `withMaterialPalette` passes palette instance as a `palette` prop to the _connected_ component, so that you can directly use it and apply a custom logic.
-However, for most common use case, which is applying colors to properties in `style`, the function accepts `mapPaletteToStyles` function as a first argument.
+However, for the most common use case, which is applying colors to properties in `style`, it accepts `mapPaletteToStyles` function as a first argument.

-`mapPaletteToStyles` must be a function, which takes single argument - palette instance and returns a valid `style` object.
+`mapPaletteToStyles` takes single argument - palette instance and must return a valid `style` object.
 It will be later passed (and optionaly merged with other `style` prop) to the _connected_ component.

 ### Syntax
 ```javascript